Unibeautify/sparser/readme.md

 ## Things to be aware of
 This section will list intentional exceptions to the basic rules and parsing behavior.

-* Token array values are generally strings, but can be arrays in the cases where one lexer hands off to another.
 * Markup elements with the attribute named *data-parse-ignore* will be processed into a string and their corresponding types value will be *singleton*.
 This prevents the element from alteration due to beautifiers and it includes are descendant artifacts within the element.
 For backwards compatibility the attribute name *data-prettydiff-ignore* will continue to be accepted and will be the only mention of a beautifier in the parser logic.

 ## FAQ